 Gregor Spörri has both feet firmly on the ground and describes himself as a critical thinker.
 Nevertheless, what he experienced in Egypt has left him deeply unsettled.
 He receives hardly any support from academic circles – neither for a serious analysis of the photos of the relic nor for the results of his own research.

 H.R.
-Giger – creator of the legendary monster from the ALIEN film series 1979-1997, is fascinated by Spörri’s surreal Egypt narrative.
-The Swiss artist – who has been haunted by oppressive fears since childhood, which he reveals in his dark paintings and sculptures – advises Spörri to process the material he has collected over the years as well as his daring hypotheses and fantasies in an SF novel.
-Because in this way, Giger tells him, he is completely free in his thoughts.
+Giger – creator of the legendary monster from the ALIEN film series 1979-1997 – is fascinated by Spörri’s surreal Egyptian tale.
+The Swiss artist – who has been haunted by oppressive fears since childhood, which he reveals in his dark paintings and sculptures – advises Spörri to process the knowledge he has gathered over the years as well as his daring theories and fantasies in a novel or screenplay.
+Because in this way, Giger explained to him, he was completely free in his thoughts.

 Spörri had no experience as a writer at the time, but he took up the challenge.
 What he now finds easy and fun to do is meticulous research.

-To describe the space travel scenes (2012-2018 edition) as realistically as possible, for example, he travels to the Kennedy Space Center in the USA, where he witnesses the last launch of the space shuttle Endeavour at close quarters.
+In order to describe the space travel scenes (2012-2018 edition) as realistically as possible, for example, he travels to the Kennedy Space Center in the USA, where he witnesses the final launch of the space shuttle Endeavour at close range.
 He also consults specialists who have worked on previous space shuttle missions.
-For the space travel scenes in the revised edition from 2024, he naturally also pays a visit to SpaceX.
+For the space scenes in the revised edition from 2024, he will of course also be visiting SpaceX.

-Further information about the author and his work can be found here: About the movie
+Further information about the author and his work at: About the movie

 1995: THE IRON WORLD (short story in booklet form (partly illustrated from 1995 to 2006).